-Thank you for attending the 2021 WMU Cooley Law Review Symposium on Qualified Immunity and Police Reform!
-WMU-Cooley Law Review for the symposium Qualified Immunity And Police Reform with Keynote Eli Savit, Washtenaw County prosecutor, moderated by WMU-Cooley Professor Anthony Flores, and a panel including Mr. Harold Love, Professor Lewis Langham, and Professor Marla Mitchell-Cichon.
+Watch the WMU-Cooley Law Review Symposium called Qualified Immunity And Police Reform below with Keynote Eli Savit, Washtenaw County prosecutor, moderated by WMU-Cooley Professor Emeritus Hon.
+Anthony Flores, including the panel: Mr. Harold Love, Professor Lewis Langham, and Professor Emeritus Marla Mitchell-Cichon.

 ABOUT ELI SAVIT